-White House deputy press secretary resigns amid fallout from contentious phone call with reporter
+Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

 In an email to Palmeri shortly before Psaki’s Friday news briefing, Ducklo offered a second, more fulsome apology.

-“You were simply doing your job and did not deserve to be treated the way I treated you,” he wrote, according to someone familiar with the letter.
+“You were simply doing your job and did not deserve to be treated the way I treated you,” he wrote, according to a copy of the letter provided to The Post.
 “I became emotional and totally lost control because of the personal nature of the story.”

-Yet some Biden allies, including some White House aides, privately griped that Ducklo’s initial punishment was less severe because of the specific role he occupied in Biden’s orbit; he is generally well-liked, and bonded with Biden and other top advisers during the campaign, where he relentlessly fought on Biden’s behalf as a press aide, even as he battled Stage IV lung cancer.
+Yet some Biden allies, including some White House aides, privately griped that Ducklo’s initial punishment was less severe because of the specific role he occupied in the president’s orbit.
+He is generally well-liked, and he bonded with Biden and other top advisers during the campaign, where he relentlessly fought on Biden’s behalf as a press aide even while battling Stage IV lung cancer.

 The White House, Ducklo and Palmeri all declined to comment further.